 2. Borax

-Borax, like baking soda, is a great thing to have in the house for emergency situations.
-For a deep clean of your laundry, this is a great detergent alternative.
+Borax, like baking soda, is a great thing to have in the house for emergencies.
+This is a great detergent alternative for deep cleaning your laundry.

-Due to its high pH, Borax creates an “alkaline water” for your clothes which leaves them clean and odor-free (2).
-Borax removes soap residue, stains, and brightens white clothes.
+Due to its high pH, Borax creates alkaline water for your clothes, leaving them clean and odor-free (2).
+Borax removes soap residue and stains and brightens white clothes.

 Using Borax for Laundry

-To use Borax on laundry day, add ½ cup directly onto the clothes or into the dispenser.
+To use Borax on laundry day, add ½ cup directly into the drum or into the dispenser.
 Wash normally at a hot or warm temperature, depending on the fabrics.

 Fabric | Whites, colors, any fabric |